-Proposals for collaborative courses are due by September 11, 2017.
-Successful proposals will be selected by the Integrative PhD Advisory Committee and will be announced by October 9, 2017.
+Proposals for collaborative courses are due by Friday September 7, 2018 (5pm EDT).
+Successful proposals will be selected by the Integrative PhD Advisory Committee and will be announced by mid-October, 2018.
 Please contact the Integrative PhD Program Co-directors with any questions.

 Zed Adams (NSSR, Associate Professor of Philosophy)

 Carol Wilder (SPE, Dean, School of Media Studies)

 Daniel Sauter (Parsons, Associate Professor of Data Visualization, Co-Director Integrative PhD)

 Robin Wagner-Pacifici (NSSR, University in Exile Professor of Sociology, Co-Director Integrative PhD)

 Wendy Walters (Parsons, Associate Professor of Literary Studies)